The Foo Foo Festival in Pensacola, Florida, could be the best time you’ve never had.

 Where did that goofy name come from?
 It’s a rather obscure reference, to be sure.
 A foo foo band was an informal musical group comprised of crew on 19th Century sailing vessels.
 (Keep that piece of trivia in mind, and you might be a winner on the “Jeopardy” TV show someday.)

+I was invited in 2017 by Visit Pensacola to experience the city and festival for myself.
 Doc Severinsen, former band leader and trumpeter with “The Tonight Show with Johnny Carson,” performs with the Pensacola Civic Band.
 Women of Fire, female artists who use fire and flame to create art, demonstrate their glass blowing, metalwork, fire dancing and more.
 The Gullah Experience with Aunt Pearlie Sue enlivens the history and culture of this small Southern society of African American farmers and fishers through storytelling.
 The Pensacola LGBTQ Film Festival features comedy-pop duo and NYC Broadway performers Nick Clearly and Lauren Molina.
 You might know them better as the Skivvies.

 Entwined within the pop-up events are several long-standing regional favorites including the Greater Gulf Coast Arts Festival, the 14th Annual Pensacola Marathon and the 34th Annual Frank Brown Songwriters Festival.
 Two more are the Blue Angels Homecoming Air Show and the Pensacola EggFest.